 You can, and it won’t affect your insurance.
 But driving during a red weather warning can be highly dangerous.
 So unless your area’s in immediate danger, or unless you really need to be somewhere, you should avoid driving if at all possible during a red weather warning.

 Safe Driving During Weather Warnings

 A red weather warning could mean:

-High winds – which could result in deadly debris in he air and on the road
+- High winds, which could result in deadly debris in the air and on the road

 We have a range of guides to safe driving in poor weather conditions: